 A shopping mall may not sound like a toddler’s paradise, but many of Prague’s bigger malls come with a detsky koutek (child’s play area) attached.
 These are best suited for fives and under and usually feature a combination of toys, ride-ons, small slides and a ball pit.
 The prices vary, but it is usual to pay by the hour.
 Some of the centres offer babysitting for children aged three or over.

-Alternatively, Detsky Svet at OC Atrium Flora is a popular play area located next door to the Flora Metro station (Line A).
 And further away from town, OC Letnany, Centrum Chodov and OC Sestka shopping malls have good-sized free and paid indoor playgrounds.

 Prague Airport Shuttle